 Gwyneth Paltrow’s Goop Conference Was As Kooky As You Expected It To Be–And That’s Exactly What Fans Wanted

-In Goop Health was at times informational, empowering, or downright pseudoscientific.
-Above all, it was entertaining.
-Hang on to your collagen martinis!

 This past Saturday in Culver City, California, a group of four women–clad in their finest athleisurewear–sat on pillows, in a circle, as a crystal-wielding shaman analyzed their futures beneath a cloudy afternoon sky.
 Ten feet away, two blondes merrily chatted away as IVs dripped vitamin B-12 into their bloodstreams.
-And just opposite these two patients, a gaggle of ladies sipped on probiotic juices as they waited to have their “auras read” by a young female photographer who had set up camp in a glamorous white dome with a camera purportedly meant to capture the electromagnetic fields surrounding the body.
+And just opposite these two patients, a gaggle of ladies sipped on probiotic juices as they waited to have their “auras read” in a glamorous white dome with a camera purportedly meant to capture the electromagnetic fields surrounding the body.

 Welcome to the In Goop Health conference, which could just as easily be called the Self-Care Convention.
 Here, 600 women convened for a full day of (healthy) eating, (toxin-free) pampering, and (guilt-free) Gwyneth Paltrow gawking (Paltrow being the celebrity founder and chief avatar for Goop.com, her oft-maligned lifestyle company).

-Inside a minimalist warehouse that resembled a luxury jet hangar, attendees attended sessions on topics like how to improve one’s sex life and trusting their bodies’ intuition.
+Inside a minimalist warehouse that resembled a luxury jet hangar, guests attended sessions on topics like how to improve one’s sex life and trusting their bodies’ intuition.
 Some of the panels included celebrity speakers such as actress Cameron Diaz, designer Tory Burch, and Girls producer Jenni Konner.

 The conference was at times informational and empowering, at others kooky and downright pseudoscientific–but above all, it was highly entertaining.
 And therein lies the secret to charging guests $500 to $1500 for a single day of admittance.
 Goop’s inaugural gathering managed to do precisely what its popular website attempts to do: make women feel like they are control of their wellness, both physically and emotionally, in a personable, approachable, and consumer-friendly (read: marketable) way.